 - The supply of characters that our customers can animate themselves without prior animation experience

 Motion capture and iClone allow us to supply both easily.
-Digital Puppets specializes in character design and our biggest strength is the ability to create any style of design, be it 2D, 3D, Anime, Cartoon, or Photo realistic; which is why we have worked with high-tier companies such as Turner Media, Cartoon Network, The Walt Disney Company, and the BBC.
+Digital Puppets specializes in character design and our biggest strength is the ability to create any style of design, be it 2D, 3D, anime, cartoon, or photorealistic; which is why we have worked with high-tier companies such as Turner Media, Cartoon Network, The Walt Disney Company, and the BBC.
 As we were able to recreate their licensed IP characters and turn them into digital puppets.

 One of the great benefits of digital puppetry is the live interaction using real-time motion capture that we can animate characters with, which engages with a live audience.
-This is great for cartoon characters that can answer questions for kids, especially in a classroom environment where they feel like they are actually talking to their favorite characters.
+This is great for cartoon characters that can answer questions for kids, especially in a classroom environment where they feel like they are actually talking to their favourite characters.

 One of the big advantages is how simple it is to use.
 With Character Creator 3 and its Headshot plugin, you can now very easily produce a character in a fraction of the time it would take using other methods.
 It also allows you to concentrate on the character design and not worry too much about rigging issues, as this is already done for you.

-Another advantage is the integration of other 3D programs, whether its ZBrush, Unity or Unreal Engine ; you can easily import and export between programs without issue.
-Most 3D artists know you will have a tool kit of various programs to work with to suit your projects, and for us iClone is now integrated into all these workflows.
+Another advantage is the integration of other 3D programs, whether it’s ZBrush, Unity or Unreal Engine; you can easily import and export between programs without issue.
+Most 3D artists know you will have a tool kit of various programs to work with to suit your projects, and for us, iClone is now integrated into all these workflows.

 Q: Your company has also made good use of iClone, motion capture, and ActorCore.
 Could you share some tips on animating with iClone?
 And how do you see these tools shaping the future of digital marketing and promotional content?

 Many of the customers that we supply digital puppets to, don’t have prior animation experience, so we pre-determine the motions that that character will use, normally gestures such as waving, pointing and movements like dancing, sitting, walking, etc. Then we build a library of these motions that the customer can drag and drop onto the model at the appropriate place in the timeline, which they can use over and over again.
-This allows not only for fast turnaround for animation production, but a simple to use approach.
+This allows not only for a fast turnaround for animation production, but simple to use approach.

 Optimizing your workflows is really important, as this saves time, thus saving your customers money.
 So, our best tip is to keep things simple, work smart not hard, find motions from ActorCore‘s online platform and adjust them to work for you character, then save that motion in a library for future use.
 We recommend using the iClone face capture for expressions and using the iClone AccuLip’s for accurate lip sync because with that you can easily edit and adjust.

-With the increase of social media use in our daily lives, there is now a larger demand for content, especially for marketing and advertising and more people are using platforms like Facebook, TikTok, YouTube and Instagram, and these rely on short form content delivered daily.
-The more accessible motion capture is and the easier it is to use, the more opportunity there is for everyone to create a lot more, great looking content.
+With the increase of social media use in our daily lives, there is now a larger demand for content, especially for marketing and advertising and more people are using platforms like Facebook, TikTok, YouTube and Instagram, and these rely on short-form content delivered daily.
+The more accessible motion capture is and the easier it is to use, the more opportunity there is for everyone to create a lot more, great-looking content.

 A great plugin we have been using is the Motion trigger from plugin developer – ZongYe, who created his plugin through iClone’s OPEN Python API.
-This is a great tool for fast or real time animations.
-It allows you to save premade motions that can be assigned to keyboard triggers, so if you are doing a live performance with iClone, you can easily trigger the actions in real time allowing you to concentrate on performing instead of the animation.
+This is a great tool for fast or real-time animations.
+It allows you to save pre-made motions that can be assigned to keyboard triggers, so if you are doing a live performance with iClone, you can easily trigger the actions in real-time allowing you to concentrate on performing instead of the animation.

 “iClone has an open architecture that allows developers to custom create their own plugins via Python scripting which they can sell in the Marketplace.
 This is a powerful capability for iClone to be further customized for professional studio projects, making it an extremely valuable tool for serious production.”Antony Evans | Digital Puppets UK